 State fugitive lists are another way to know who is wanted on a larger scale.
 More information on those can be found in the county and city section below.

-Find Probation Information via County & Municipal Agencies in Minnesota
+Find Probation Details via County & Municipal Agencies in MN

 Counties and cities in this state do not typically offer independent search options for probation records.
 Instead, they point interested parties to the statewide Minnesota supervision search.
 This is available on the Minnesota Court Records Online website.3